-P chart U chart The data consists of n distinct items, with each item classified as either defective or not defective.
+P Chart U Chart The data consists of n distinct items, with each item classified as either defective or not defective.
 The probability of an item being defective is the same for each item within a subgroup.
 The likelihood of an item being defective is not affected by whether the preceding item is defective or not.
 The counts are counts of discrete events.
 The discrete events occur within some well-defined finite region of space, time, or product.
-The events occur independently of each other, and the likelihood of an event is proportional to the size of area of opportunity.
+The events occur independently of each other and the likelihood of an event is proportional to the size of area of opportunity.

 For each chart, the first two assumptions are an inherent part of the data collection process; the data itself cannot be used to check whether these assumptions are satisfied.
-The third assumption can be verified only with a detailed and advanced analysis of data, which is not performed in the Assistant.
+The third assumption can be verified only with a detailed and advanced analysis of data, which is not performed by the Assistant.

-Appendix B: Stability
+Appendix B: Stability - Tests for special causes